 Our after school App Club has entered its App My Pantry into the Congressional App Challenge.
 It will help people and communities save money, reduce food waste, improve health, and encourage families to cook at home.

 The Application will help people save money by reducing food waste.
-Users can take an inventory of the food in their pantry.
-My Pantry tracks what they have, and when their food will become expired.
-By reminding users to eat what they already have in their house saves them money and reduces what they throw out.
+Users can take an inventory of the food in their Pantry, and my Pantry tracks what they have and when their food will become expired.
+Reminding users to eat what they already have in their house saves them money and reduces what they throw out.

-My Pantry will track the calories that people consume compared to the calories that they plan to consume.
+My Pantry will track the calories that people consume compared to the calories that they plan to ingest.